mietek/pol/README.md

 What does a character string look like?
 Of all the ways you might choose, one is completely natural:

--   "ABCDEF … XYZ"
+    "ABCDEF … XYZ"

 A character string is enclosed in quotes.
 It can contain any character except a quote, specifically including spaces.

 We get in trouble immediately!
 How do you recognize a character string?
 By the leading quote, for course.
 But do you modify your word subroutine to recognize that quote?
 If you do so you may never use a leading quote for any other purpose.
 Much better that the quote is a word by itself, treated like any other dictionary entry, for it can then be re-defined.
 But words are terminated by spaces, and I still resist making quote an exception.
 So let’s type character strings:

--   " ABCDEF … XYZ"
+    " ABCDEF … XYZ"

 The extra space is annoying, but in [Chapter 8](#8-programs-that-think) I will tell you how to eliminate it without the objections I just raised.
 So a character string is started with a quote-space and terminated by a quote.

 Remember that we leave the character string alone, merely remembering where it is.
 We are talking about character strings in the input buffer (so far), and we had better use the string before we destroy it with output or additional input. *When* it is destroyed depends on many things, so the best rule is to use it immediately.

 What can you do with a character string?
-I’ve only found 2 uses.
+I’ve only found two uses.
 They are very similar, but part of the frustration of implementing them is to take advantage of the similarity.
 You can type a string, or you can move it to a character field.

-To type a string is easy.
+-   To type a string is easy.
 Define an entry that uses the descriptor on the stack to set parameters for the TYPE<sub>N</sub> subroutine.

-To move a string is harder, but still easy.
-You have 2 descriptors on the stack: on top a field descriptor; below the string descriptor.
-Set the input and output pointers, and do a character move of length the smaller of the 2 field sizes.
+-   To move a string is harder, but still easy.
+You have two descriptors on the stack: on top a field descriptor; below the string descriptor.
+Set the input and output pointers, and do a character move of length the smaller of the two field sizes.
 Space fill the remainder of the destination field.
 Notice that you mustn’t move more characters than you have, or will fit.
 And of course, string descriptors will rarely have the right size.
 Truncating a string is not an error condition!

 If you can do the above, you can also move one character field to another.
 That is, if you make your character string and field descriptors compatible—which adds to the fun.
 You might want to prevent moving a field to a string, but than who cares.